JaZafier00716/Arch-Hyprland-JaZafier/readme.md

 - Ensure all dependencies are installed properly.
 - Use **mesa** as the OpenGL driver.
 - Customize your setup with themes, cursors, and additional utilities as needed.
+- Copy `backgrounds` folder into `~/Pictures/` folder.
+(If it does not exist, create one with `mkdir Pictures` in your home folder)
-- Copy all folders into `~/.config/`, they contain all config files for some of the installed apps and for hyprland it self
+- Copy all folders (except `backgrounds`) into `~/.config/`, they contain all config files for some of the installed apps and for hyprland it self.

 ---